 For us, one of the best things in life is having the occasional treat such as a bar of chocolate or a cake, perhaps when watching TV or quietly reading.
 It’s sometimes tempting to share these with our canine companions, who no doubt will sit drooling at our feet in the hope of snaffling a falling crumb.
 Treats are especially nice at certain times of the year, like Christmas or Halloween, when tradition dictates that we indulge ourselves more than usual.
 But – we must beware of indulging our dogs with dog treats in the same way.

 Treats should generally be given only when we want to reward good behaviour in our dogs.
-This is known as positive reinforcement and can be a useful training tool.
-If you are using treats for this purpose the trick is to be consistent; never give a treat when the dog is in an excitable state.
-Wait for him to become calm and don’t hold a food treat close to his nose; he can smell it from yards away anyway and you don’t want to run the risk of him biting your finger as he tries to snatch the treat.
+This is known as positive reinforcement and can be a helpful training tool.
+If you are using treats for this purpose, the trick is to be consistent; never give a pleasure when the dog is in an excitable state.
+Wait for him to become calm and don’t hold a food treat close to his nose; he can smell it from yards away anyway, and you don’t want to run the risk of him biting your finger as he tries to snatch the treat.